-Samsung Galaxy Tab 2 10.1 Jelly Bean update going out now, Tab 2 7.0 also being updatedAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Tab 2 10.1 Jelly Bean update going out now, Tab 2 7.0 also being updatedAlex Wagner - Editorial Director of News and Content

 Good news for owners of Samsung's Galaxy Tab 2 10.1 on this fine Friday afternoon, as it appears that an update to Jelly Bean is now making its way to the Wi-Fi-only flavor of the 10.1-inch tablet in the U.S. One owner sent a screenshot over to Android Police that shows his Tab 2 10.1 running Android 4.1.1, build JRO03C.
 We're without a changelog for the 311MB update for now, but since users are getting bumped up to Jelly Bean, they'll like be treated to new goodies like Google Now and the smoother operation that comes with Project Butter.

 The Tab 2 10.1 isn't the only Galaxy Tab family member enjoying a new treat today, as several owners of the Galaxy Tab 2 7.0 are also reporting that the Jelly Bean update has made its way to them over the air.
 Users in the XDA-developers forums and Android Central forums say that the update weighs in at 381.05MB.